-5.4 Thrombotic Thrombocytopenic Purpura
+5.4 Thrombotic Thrombocytopenic Purpura (TTP)

-Thrombotic thrombocytopenic purpura (TTP) has been reported with the use of Effient.
+TTP has been reported with the use of Effient.
 TTP can occur after a brief exposure (<2 weeks).
 TTP is a serious condition that can be fatal and requires urgent treatment, including plasmapheresis (plasma exchange).
 TTP is characterized by thrombocytopenia, microangiopathic hemolytic anemia (schistocytes [fragment red blood cells] seen on peripheral smear), neurological findings, renal dysfunction, and fever [see Adverse Reactions (6.2)].